Ohio Gov. Kasich Stumps Again In Support Of Medicaid Expansion

 The state's budget office, part of the executive branch, estimates Medicaid expansion will cost nearly $5.2 billion in 2021, the first year Ohio will pay its full share of the costs as determined by the Affordable Care Act.

-Ohio Budget Director Tim Keen says the state's projected share would amount to $354.1 million.
+Ohio budget director Tim Keen says the state's projected share would amount to $354.1 million.
 However, with drug rebates, assessments on managed care plans, a 1 percent tax on premiums and other offsets, the state's share drops to $163.1 million.
 "Medicaid expansion is a significantly better deal for the states and for Ohio than the traditional program, and that's important as one considers our ability to fund this program," Keen says.

 But Republican lawmakers have long had concerns about the program's cost.

 And so does the Republican candidate to replace Kasich, Attorney General Mike DeWine.
-After stating for months he feels the Medicaid expansion is financially unsustainable, DeWine said he'll keep it but makes changes, such as work requirements and wellness programs.
+After stating for months that he feels the Medicaid expansion is financially unsustainable, DeWine says he'll keep it but makes changes, such as implementing work requirements and wellness programs.
 DeWine hasn't made clear how much those changes would save the program – for instance, 96 percent of Medicaid expansion recipients in Ohio would be exempt from work requirements.

-Kasich says he's talked to DeWine's team about supporting the program.
-"I worry a little bit about somebody kind of nicking and diming it away somehow – a little bit here, a little bit there – but I think they'll be for it," Kasich says.
+Kasich says he has talked to DeWine's team about supporting the program.
+"I worry a little bit about somebody kind of nickeling and diming it away somehow — a little bit here, a little bit there — but I think they'll be for it," Kasich says.

 Karen Kasler is statehouse bureau chief for Ohio Public Radio and Television.